SaalikLok/smidgeon-analytics/README.md

 If you're a developer, and want to run Smidgeon locally or create your own instance of it, read on.

+### Demo Credentials
+To get a sense of the site, try a demo, and look at seed data, use these login credentials:

+- username: `testing@gmail.com`
+- password: `123456`

 ## Running Locally
 To get Smidgeon running locally on your machine: